syncfusion-content/blazor-docs/blazor/image-editor/frame.md

 ![Blazor Image Editor with Filter an image](./images/blazor-image-editor-filter.png)

-## Frame Changing event
+## Frame changing event

-The [`frameChanging`](https://ej2.syncfusion.com/vue/documentation/api/image-editor/#frameChanging) event is triggered when applying frame on the image.
+The [`frameChanging`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.FrameChangeEventArgs.html) event is triggered when applying frame on the image.
 This event provides information encapsulated within an object, which includes details about the frame applied in an image.
 This information encompasses:

 Frame Type: This indicates the specific type of frame being applied, whether it's a mat, bevel, line, or hook.

 Customization Values: These values contain information about any adjustments or modifications made to the frame.
 For instance, if the frame can be customized with attributes like color, size, or style, these details are conveyed within the event object.

-The parameter available in the [`FrameChangeEventArgs`] is
+The parameter available in the [`FrameChangeEventArgs`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.FrameChangeEventArgs.html) is

-FrameChangeEventArgs.previousFrameSetting: The frame settings including size, color, inset, offset, gradient color which is applied before changing the frame.
+* [`FrameChangeEventArgs.previousFrameSetting`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.FrameChangeEventArgs.html#Syncfusion_Blazor_ImageEditor_FrameChangeEventArgs_PreviousFrameSetting) - The frame settings including size, color, inset, offset, gradient color which is applied before changing the frame.

-FrameChangeEventArgs.currentFrameSetting: The frame settings including size, color, inset, offset, gradient color which is going to apply after changing the frame.
+* [`FrameChangeEventArgs.currentFrameSetting`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.FrameChangeEventArgs.html#Syncfusion_Blazor_ImageEditor_FrameChangeEventArgs_CurrentFrameSetting) - The frame settings including size, color, inset, offset, gradient color which is going to apply after changing the frame.

-FrameChangeEventArgs.cancel: Specifies a boolean value to cancel the frame changing action.
+* [`FrameChangeEventArgs.cancel`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.FrameChangeEventArgs.html#Syncfusion_Blazor_ImageEditor_FrameChangeEventArgs_Cancel) - Specifies a boolean value to cancel the frame changing action.